Venetian Dalmatia: Governors

 The Provveditore generale (Governor-general) was the official name of Venetian state officials supervising Dalmatia.
-The Governors of Dalmatia were based in Zara, while they were under direct supervision of the Provveditore Generale da Mar, who was based in Corfu and was directly controlled by the Signoria of Venice.
+The Governors of Dalmatia were based in Zadar, while they were under direct supervision of the Provveditore Generale da Mar, who was based in Corfu and was directly controlled by the Signoria of Venice.

 Main and most famous Venetian "Provveditori generali" (Governors-general) of Dalmatia: